Control of dynamical phase transitions and non-ergodic relaxation via spinor phases

-These predictions are confirmed by our experimental data in Fig.~\ref{Eta}(d), which shows the observed $\rho_0(t)$ (triangles) as a function of the initial phase $\eta(0)$ after $t\sim 10/c_2$.
+We systematically demonstrate this deviation of long-term relaxed values from thermal values in Fig.~\ref{EtaExp}(a) for spin-coherent states with $\rho_0(0) = 0.6$ and $M(0)=0$ as a function of both phases $\theta(0)$ and $\eta(0)$.
+The white dashed line in Fig.~\ref{EtaExp}(a) marks \textit{U}-states, which show a maximal deviation from the thermal values for $\eta(0)=2\pi$ and $4\pi$ and thermal behavior for $\eta(0) =\pi$ and $3\pi$.
+These theory predictions are confirmed by our experimental data in Fig.~\ref{EtaExp}(b), which shows the observed $\rho_0(t)$ (triangles) as a function of the initial phase $\eta(0)$ after $t\sim 10/c_2$.
 This holding time is long enough that the initial transient spin dynamics have settled out but short enough to avoid unmodeled energy dissipation processes and relaxation channels becoming significant (see Ref.~\cite{Austin4}).
 Because the phase $\eta$ evolves on a timescale governed by the linear Zeeman effect, by varying a very short delay time between the initial state preparation and the application of the driving fields, $\eta(0)$ can be experimentally tuned effectively independently of $\theta(0)$, which evolves on a much longer timescale governed by $q$ and $c_2$~\cite{Austin4}.
-For initial \textit{U}-states, our data presented in Fig.~\ref{Eta}(d) clearly demonstrate that the long-time equilibrated state of the spinor system strongly depends on the initial phase $\eta(0)$, confirming that the system retains memory of the initial spinor phases after relaxation.
-This observation is supported by our theoretical simulations (solid line in Fig.~\ref{Eta}(d)), which shows excellent agreement with the experimental observations.
-Crucially, the dependence of the relaxed long-time values on $\eta(0)$ cannot be explained by a variation of the initial energy, as the microcanonical ETH prediction of the effective Floquet Hamiltonian (dashed line in Fig.~\ref{Eta}(d)) shows almost no dependence on $\eta(0)$.
-We emphasize that this striking $\eta(0)$ dependence is in stark contrast to the weak dependence of the energy of the initial state.
-This demonstrates non-thermal initial state dependence in driven spinor BECs violating ETH predictions, made accessible via experimental control over the initial state's spinor phases.
+For initial \textit{U}-states, our data presented in Fig.~\ref{EtaExp}(b) shows excellent agreement with the theoretical simulations (solid lines) consistent with the predicted slow approach to long-time non-thermal values with strong dependence on the initial phase $\eta(0)$.

+Unlike the nonthermalizing dynamics connected to QMBS studied in our prior work~\cite{Austin4}, the behavior studied here is not reflected in the thermal expectation values and is not believed to be connected to QMBS.
+Microscopically, we can understand the nonthermalizing dynamics studied in Fig.~\ref{Eta} and Fig.~\ref{EtaExp} by the initial state having overlaps with eigenstates in which the $\rho_0$ expectation values are different from the thermally expected value.
+Surprisingly, this occurs here in a quantum-many-body system for simple spin-coherent initial product states, with energy expectation value fully within the thermal region of the spectrum, and is highly tunable by the phase $\eta(0)$.